 The photo print

 is really the end game in photography.
 Here’s a list of every term that produces a visual print.
-Well, maybe not EVERY, but between ICON in L.A. and myself, (who are especially recommended for large prints), I think that’s so.
+Well, maybe not EVERY, but between ICON in L.A. and myself, (who, along with Duggal in NYC, are especially recommended for large prints), I think that’s so.
 From the 1800’s to now.
 If you think I missed one, give a shout out.
 As you’ll see, there are many ways to skin a cat. (make a photo print )

 The albumen print is a photographic process that was common during the late 19th to early 20th century.
 Paper is coated with a filtered egg white base made light sensitive by the addition of silver nitrate.
 A large range of techniques within this process varies its look as well as characteristics of aging—the most common sign being yellowing highlights.
 Prints made before 1870 generally keep longer due to their thinner coating.
 Unmounted images may crease easily.
 These prints are typically glossy and toned with gold chloride, which adjusts tint and increases their already archival span.

 Archival quality is a non-technical term that suggests that a material or product is permanent, durable or chemically stable, and that it can therefore safely be used for preservation purposes.
 The phrase is not quantifiable; some standards exist that describe how long an ‘archival’ or ‘archival quality’ material will last, but they are ever evolving.
 The main problem with black and white prints is removing fixer (sodium or ammonium thiosulphate) although recently it has been shown that very low levels of this actually improve stability.
 Black and white prints can be sepia or selenium toned to increase their permanence.
 The lifespan of a color print is around 60 years.
 Other printing processes – including the best pigment prints – can be expected to be more stable in storage than photographic prints.
 Archival standards are the principles that most museums adhere to.